zvizzct/zvizzct/README.md

 ### My Work

 Explore my repositories for a range of projects showcasing my skills and interests in web technologies.

+### Current Project

+I am currently working on a SPA using React.
+This project aims to make culture more accessible through a web platform.
+It features a dynamic, user-friendly interface that interacts with a custom API.
+This API, in turn, retrieves data from a database populated through a Python script I developed for web scraping.
+The end result is a comprehensive and interactive book database.

 ### Interests and Hobbies